-The Chief of Department, appointed by the Fire Commissioner York, is the highest-ranking uniformed position in the FDNY.
+The Chief of Department, appointed by the Fire Commissioner, is the highest-ranking uniformed position in the FDNY.
 The current Chief of Department is John Sudnik.
 Chief Sudnik was appointed by Fire Commissioner Daniel A. Nigro in 2019.

 Chief Sudnik’s career with the Department began in 1985 and has served as the Chief of Fire Operations since 2014.
 He oversees the Department’s 16,000 uniformed Firefighters, EMS and four major agency Bureaus: Fire Operations, EMS Operations, Training and Fire Prevention.

 As Chief of Fire Operations, Chief Sudnik oversaw day-to-day work of more than 11,000 firefighters and fire officers, as well as dozens of high-ranking staff chiefs, deputy and battalion chiefs who are in command at the more than 600,000 emergency incidents handled annually.
 He also oversaw the Department’s highly trained special units including Hazardous Materials, Marine Division, Rescue Operations and Specialized Operations Command.

 Prior to serving as Chief of Operations, he served as Manhattan Borough Commander from 2012 to 2014 and Queens Borough Commander from 2008 to 2012, where he oversaw fire operations in those respective boroughs.